InsightReactions/TinyLlama/README.md

 1. Obtain a working system with a fresh installation of Debian 12 (Home or server) that is connected to the internet
 2. Run this command to baseline the system: `sudo bash -lc "curl -fsSL https://raw.githubusercontent.com/InsightReactions/TinyLlama/main/debian/os_baseline.sh | bash"`
+3. Reboot
-3. The Tiny Llama landing page can be accessed at http://localhost on the device.
+4. The Tiny Llama landing page can be accessed at http://localhost on the device.
 The IP address of the server may be retrieved by:
    - The browser url after using the mobile app *Tiny Llama Connector* (iOS/Android) to navigate to the landing page
    - Running this command on a Linux PC with *avahi-utils* installed: `avahi-browse -art | grep -a2 "Tiny Llama" | grep address | cut -d'[' -f2 | cut -d']' -f1`
    - Running the command `ip addr` on the Tiny Llama device and looking for the IP address with the appropriate subnet.
 Once the IP is retrieved, the landing page can be accessed with the following template: `http://<IP_ADDRESS>`
-4. That's it.
+5. That's it.
 Enjoy!
 Feel free to bookmark each web service in your favorite browsers on all of your home devices for maximal ease of access.

 ## v1.0 Software TODO List